 " There's nothing much to see in Sao Miguel.
 It is just a city.
 No nature like the other islands.
-You shouldn't go there." was an advice I received from 2 strangers who I had a brief conversation with in a coffee shop while waiting for the rain to stop when I was in Pico.
+You shouldn't go there." was a piece of advice I received from 2 strangers who I had a brief conversation with in a coffee shop while waiting for the rain to stop when I was in Pico.

 They approached me when I was waiting for my coffee and mentioned that they have spotted me walking around the island a few times already.
 Then, to reconfirm their assumption, they asked me if I was there alone.
 Yes.
 (As a solo female traveler, telling strangers that you are alone isn’t such a great idea).
 Then they told me they had never seen anyone coming to Azores alone.
 They were amazed.
 Then they started asking other questions about my trip.
 Where have I been and where I am going and all that jazz.
 I told them just some bits and pieces without giving too much details.